-Students pursuing an accounting degree have access to a multitude of scholarships.
-Professional accounting organizations, such as the National Society of Accountants and the American Institute of Certified Public Accountants, offer many of these awards; in most cases, applicants do not need to be members of the organization.
+Students pursuing an accounting degree can access a multitude of business scholarships.
+Professional accounting organizations, such as the National Society of Accountants and the American Institute of Certified Public Accountants, offer many of these awards.
+In most cases, applicants do not need to be members of the organization.

 Accounting Scholarships for Associate Degree Students